Step by Step Through Small Claims Court

 CIVIL COURT COSTS

-The clerk’s office will give you a Complaint form, or you can download it from this site.
+The clerk’s office will give you a Complaint form.
 The person who is suing is the plaintiff.
 The person being sued is the defendant.
 You must know the name(s) and address(es) of the person(s) or legal entity (corporation, partnership, etc.) you are suing.
 If you are suing a corporation, it is best to state the correct name of the corporation on the Complaint.
-You can check the Web site for the Secretary of State of Ohio (https://www.ohiosos.gov/businesses/) to obtain the name of a corporation and the name and address of its statutory agent (appointed by the corporation to accept service of legal papers).
-The maximum amount of damages that can be requested in Small Claims Court is $6,000.00.
+At the web site for the Secretary of State of Ohio (www.sos.state.oh.us/sos), select “Businesses” and “Search” to find the name of a corporation and the name and address of its statutory agent (appointed by the corporation to accept service of legal papers) by searching .
+The maximum mount of damages that can be requested in Small Claims Court is $6,000.00.
 If documents are attached to the Complaint, provide a complete set of the documents for each defendant.

 Service

-The Court will forward a copy of the complaint to the defendant by commercial carrier unless otherwise directed.
-If the address is incorrect or service cannot be completed, the plaintiff will be notified of this and must provide the clerk’s office with a good address so the Complaint can be served on the defendant.
+The Court will forward a copy of the Complaint to the defendant by commercial carrier unless otherwise directed.
+If the address is incorrect or service cannot be completed, the plaintiff will be notified of this and must provide the clerk’s office with a good address.
+The Plaintiff must file a precipe with the clerk’s office with a new address.
+Service will be issued at Plaintiffs cost.
 If service is not completed, the trial cannot go forward.

 Trial